 About the Tree

 The Rainbow World Fund (RWF) World Tree of Hope ® is the largest origami decorated holiday tree in the world, traditionally standing over 23 feet tall and decorated with over 17,000 origami cranes and stars each hand folded and inscribed with wishes for the future of the world.
-In 2023, due to COVID-19 and subsequent time and social distancing restrictions we will create a 15 foot tall tree decorated with over 10,000 origami cranes and stars in the AIDS Memorial Chapel of Grace Cathedral.
+In 2024, due to time restrictions we will create a 15 foot tall tree decorated with over 10,000 origami cranes and stars in the AIDS Memorial Chapel of Grace Cathedral.

 Designed as the world's most unique holiday tree, people world wide can help decorate the tree by simply sharing their wish for the future.
 At the invitation of Rainbow World Fund wishes are sent in from around the world by mail and online at http://www.worldtreeofhope.org The wishes are then printed and folded into origami cranes by an extremely diverse team of volunteers including members of San Francisco's LGBT and Japanese American communities, survivors of the Hiroshima atomic bomb, local children, and life-sentence prisoners from San Quentin.
 The origami "crane wishes" are then placed on the Tree.
 Over three hundred people come together, donating over 2,500 hours to create the Tree.